Updated April 2026· Independently researched·14 min read

 Install a single new powerpoint

 One of the most common electrical jobs.
 If existing wiring is nearby and the switchboard has capacity, it's a 30–45 minute task.
 If the electrician needs to run new cable through walls or the switchboard needs a new circuit breaker, add $100–$200.
-Installing an outdoor weatherproof GPO costs more ($200–$350) due to marine-rated fittings and weatherproof covers.
+Installing an outdoor weatherproof GPO costs more ($200–$355) due to marine-rated fittings and weatherproof covers.
+Premium homes often request integrated USB charging, weatherproof outdoor outlets, or specific designer switch plates — these add to the base installation cost.

 Full switchboard upgrade — old ceramic fuses to modern RCD/safety switches